AlavudeenA/DSA/README.md

 Linear Search O(N): If array is not sorted and in worst case scenario if the element we looking for is found in last cell, then we have to do N checks each cell one at a time.

-Binary Search O(log N) : Array is already sorted.
-Recall that O(N) means that for N data elements, the algorithm would take N steps.
+Binary Search O(log N) : Recall that O(N) means that for N data elements, the algorithm would take N steps.
 If there are 8 elements, the algorithm would take 8 steps.
-O(log N) means that for N data elements, the algorithm would take log2 N steps.
+In a sorted array, O(log N) means that for N data elements, the algorithm would take log2 N steps.
 If there are 8 elements, the algorithm would take 3 steps, since log2 8= 3.
 Said another way, if we keep dividing the 8 elements in half, it would take us 3 steps until we end up with one element.